 - Coffee Plantation Visit – For those who have extra time to spare, the following day after you check out, you could head to the coffee plantations close by, unfortunately for me I didn’t have much time to head there.

 Are you planning a trip to fall into the rabbit hole – Click here

 Have you already been to The Amanvana Resort & Spa?
 Would love to hear your experience if you have, and if you have enjoyed this post do leave your comment below.

 © 2017, Skinnygirldiariez.com.
 All rights reserved.
 Do not copy and reproduce text or images without permission.

-**Disclaimer: Even thou the invite was complimentary, all views expressed are my own.
+**Disclaimer: Even though the invite was complimentary, all views expressed are my own.